 Couples Counseling NYC

 Making an intimate relationship work is not an easy task.
-Too often, couples feel frustrated and helpless when their individual concerns clash, and when hurt turns to anger. spiral2grow of New York City provides experienced, supportive, and respectful couples therapists and marriage counselors, who can help you clarify issues and goals, design solutions and work toward achieving them in a gradual way. spiral2grow, located in midtown Manhattan at 260 Madison #8023, New York, NY 10016, offers proven power struggle solutions in a variety of formats: individual counseling, couples counseling, marriage therapy and relationship workshops.
+Too often, couples feel frustrated and helpless when their individual concerns clash, and when hurt turns to anger. spiral2grow of New York City provides experienced, supportive, and respectful couples therapists and marriage counselors, who can help you clarify issues and goals, design solutions and work toward achieving them in a gradual way. spiral2grow, located in midtown Manhattan at 260 Madison #8023, New York, NY 10016, offers proven solutions in a variety of formats: individual counseling, couples therapy, marriage therapy and relationship workshops.

 Creating an extraordinary relationship takes a commitment to yourself and your partner, a willingness to be a student, and a determination to have the relationship of your dreams.
-Couples counseling helps identify areas where constructive change may improve couples’ capacity to function better in their relationship.
-Couples therapy is not just “getting advice,” but learning how to find and implement new solutions and discover greater freedom to make choices you want and to achieve your relationship goals.
+Couples therapy helps identify areas where constructive change may improve couples’ capacity to function better in their relationship.
+Relationship therapy is not just “getting advice,” but learning how to find and implement new solutions and discover greater freedom to make choices you want and to achieve your relationship goals.

 Listed below are common areas for couples in which we specialize.